 NYSA has tried to find the best combination regarding the trend toward small sided games and the published papers on group dynamics and matching it to what we think is best for the youth in our area.
 As a result, players at the very beginning ages play in games with 3-a-side.
 As they age, the teams "grow" into 4-a-side, 7-a-side, 9-a-side, and finally full 11-a-side.
 Games with less than 11-a-side are called Mod Soccer (for "modified" soccer).

 This allows the young player to not only touch the ball many times during practices, but also during games.
 NYSA does NOT believe 11 a side soccer for 8 year olds on a full size field is beneficial to the players.
 We have plenty of documented situations where a young player participating in a 11 a side game might participate in multiple games before ever touching the ball during a game.
 This, we believe, is detrimental to the young player's spirit and enjoyment of the game.

 While it is difficult to get any large group of people to 100% agree on anything, we believe that the players that grow through the small sided game approach are better developed, enjoy the game more, learn to work together more fluidly, and appreciate soccer more.

 From our point of view, this means that YES, Mod Soccer does work!

 How to find out more

-The NYSA development program and rules associated with the Mod Soccer program are under the supervision of the Vice President of Development.
-If you have additional questions about Mod Soccer, the philosophy behind it, or would like to assist with this program's growth, please contact your Club's VP of Development (if your club has one) or the VP of Development directly, email@example.com.
+The NYSA development program and rules associated with the Mod Soccer program are under the supervision of the Director of Coaching and Player Development.
+If you have additional questions about Mod Soccer, the philosophy behind it, or would like to assist with this program's growth, please contact your Club's VP of Development (if your club has one) or the Director of Coaching and Player Development, CoachingDirector@northshoresoccer.org.